33 High-Protein Dinners

 Instructions :

 - In a medium saucepan, bring quinoa and water to a boil.
-Reduce heat, cover, and simmer for 15 minutes, or until water is absorbed.
+Reduce the heat, cover, and simmer for 15 minutes, or until the water is absorbed.
 Fluff with a fork.

 - While quinoa cooks, heat olive oil in a skillet over medium heat.
 Add bell pepper, red onion, and corn, sauté for 4-5 minutes until softened.